-Donors wishing to make a donation to benefit individual victims of a tragedy, individual patients suffering from a serious illness or other major hardships are often surprised to learn that gifts earmarked for specific individuals are not tax deductible as charitable contributions.
+Donors wishing to make donations benefitting individuals, including disaster victims, individuals suffering from a serious illness, or other major hardships are often surprised to learn that gifts earmarked for specific individuals are not tax-deductible as charitable contributions.
 This rule catches many donors wishing to benefit individuals off guard as it is not intuitive that gifts made to individuals who are clearly in need would not be considered charitable.
 The rationale is as follows:

 A. Charitable Class Requirement.